AletOne/tumblr/README.md

 **Tumblr** is an app using the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).

-Time spent: **2** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of posts from Humans of New York blog.
+- [x] User can view a list of posts from Humans of New York blog.
 Posts load asynchronously
 - [ ] User can view post details by tapping on a cell
 - [ ] User can pull to refresh the main feed